cmdcolin/cmdcolin.github.io/_posts/2021-12-31-npm-package.md

 ```

 You can also create an alternative system where you use `babel-eslint` and
-various babel strategies to test your code, but if you are using typescript,
+various babel strategies to test your code, but if you are using `typescript`,
-ts-jest+typescript works great.
+`ts-jest` and `typescript` works great.

 ## Add a .gitignore